rtr46/meikiocr/README.md

 ### adjusting thresholds

-you can adjust the confidence thresholds for both the text line detection and the character recognition models. lowering these values may help detect more text in challenging images.
+you can adjust the confidence thresholds for both the text line detection and the character recognition models. lowering the thresholds results in more detected text lines and characters, while higher values prevent false positives.

 ```bash
 # example with lower thresholds